iitmotorsports/spark/docs/onboarding/altium/library_management.md

 ## Install Component Helpers

-We get the majority of our components from the Altium Component Library.
-We use alternate component libraries when the part is not in the altium library.
+We get the majority of our components from the Manufacturer Part Search (formerly Altium Content Vault).
+We use alternate component libraries when the part is not in the altium vault.

 We use the following methods to retrieve components for Altium:

-* Altium Component Library (Recommended)
+* Manufacturer Part Search (Recommended)
 * [SnapEDA](https://snapeda.com)
 * [Ultra Librarian](https://www.ultralibrarian.com)